 - Thicker womb linings

-These changes fundamentally alter fertility levels and improve pregnancy rates for all ages.
-Herbs are also about 10x more effective than lifestyle changes at improving semen parameters for men.
+These changes fundamentally alter fertility levels and improve pregnancy rates for all ages; plus, herbs are also about 10x more effective than supplements and lifestyle changes at improving semen parameters for men.